 OK, so this is another no-brainer, but an awful lot of landlords spend more than they need to.

 Sit down and examine your annual property expenditure.
 Aside from the big stuff, like mortgage payments, what else are you spending money on?
 Are there any areas where you can save money?
-No, we are not suggesting you delay upgrading your properties or skip a boiler check this year, as that wouldn’t be sensible at all.
-But what you could do is try to negotiate a better deal with your letting agent or do your own painting and decorating, rather than pay Fred from down the street to slap some paint on the walls when a tenant moves out.
+You could try to negotiate a better deal with your letting agent or do your own painting and decorating, rather than pay a painter and decorator.

 This is another of those tips that is easier to implement if you’re tracking your income and expenditure.

 HMO management is not for the faint-hearted, but it is often more profitable if you can handle the extra admin.
 Instead of letting a four-bed house to one family, you turn one reception room into a bedroom and rent it out to five couples or singles.
 This generates more income.